 The membership of the LCA comprises service providers, manufacturers, installers and consultancies which offer products and services associated with the control of legionella in water systems as listed below:

-The Health & Safety Commission's document "Legionnaires' Disease, The control of legionella bacteria in water systems, Approved Code of Practice and Guidance" (L8) makes specific reference to the Code of Conduct for Service Providers and says that whilst it has no legal status it may give guidance to buyers about the standard of service they will receive from service providers who agree to abide by the Code.
-This document is intended to explain to you how you, the buyer, can use the Code to help select a competent service provider.
+The Health & Safety Commission's document "Legionnaires' Disease, The control of legionella bacteria in water systems, Approved Code of Practice and Guidance" (L8) makes specific reference to the Code of Conduct for Service Providers and says that whilst it has no legal status it may give guidance to buyers about the standard of service they will receive from service providers who agree to abide by the Code of Conduct.
+This document is intended to explain to you how you, the buyer, can use the Code of Conduct to help select a competent service provider.

 There should be a clearly defined written agreement between the service provider* and the client* setting out the individual responsibilities of both parties to ensure compliance with current legislation.
 Service providers should demonstrate and document a satisfactory level of competence of their staff* in order to achieve the objectives of this document.
 The recommendations made by the service provider should be equal to, or better than, the relevant Codes of Practice and guidance documents pertaining to the system in question.
 Lines of communication and reporting between client and service provider should be defined as well as the management plan in the event of remedial or corrective action being required, including matters of evident concern outside contracted obligations.
 Adequate and up to date monitoring and treatment records should be kept.
 These should be readily available.